Does Roncalli offer bus transportation?

 What is the level of diversity within Roncalli?

-In the welcoming spirit of our namesake (Angelo Cardinal Roncalli), Roncalli High School continues to expand the level of diversity found in the school.
-The minority enrollment at RHS for the 2017-18 school year stands at 14%.
+In the welcoming spirit of our namesake, Roncalli High School continues to expand the level of diversity found in the school.
+The minority enrollment at Roncalli for the 2021-22 school year stands at 25%.
 The school continues to be very diverse in terms of the socioeconomic background of its students/families.

 What faith traditions are represented at Roncalli?